-Arnold Clark Cup: Spain v Canada
+Putellas scores as Spain beat Canada

 Post update

-Aitana Bonmatí (Spain) wins a free kick in the attacking half.
+Esther González (Spain) wins a free kick in the defensive half.

 Post update

-Foul by Shelina Zadorsky (Canada).
+Foul by Kadeisha Buchanan (Canada).

 Post update